mliu16/Small-World/README.md

 ### Graph
 [Graph](http://introcs.cs.princeton.edu/java/45graph/)
-A graph is comprised of a set of vertices and a set of edges.
+ is comprised of a set of vertices and a set of edges.
 Each edge represents a connection between two vertices.
 Two vertices are neighbors if they are connected by an edge, and the degree of a vertex is its number of neighbors.
 We often visualize graphs by drawing labelled geometric shapes (vertices) connected by lines (edges), but it is always important to remember that it is the connections that are essential, not the way we depict them.
 Diverse range of system where graphs are appropriate starting points for understanding structure: Human biology, Social network, Physical systems, Transportation systems, Communications systems, Resource distribution, Mechanical systems, Software systems, Financial systems.

 ### Small-World